 With that in mind, I created this recipe.
 It's basically the perfect marriage of pumpkin spice and and classic vanilla cheesecake.
 So happy fall y'all!
 It's time to get to celebrating with these super soft, super fluffy, pumpkin spice cheesecake cookies.

-While I have never had Crumbl myself, these remind me of the look of Crumbl cookies!
+- Crumbl dupe: While I have only had Crumbl a few times myself, these remind me of the look of Crumbl cookies!
 Generously sized cookies with generous amounts of frosting.
 So we can call them Crumbl-inspired pumpkin cheesecake cookies!

-- pumpkin puree (canned or pumpkin cooked and pureed)
+- pumpkin puree (canned or homemade pumpkin puree)

 - baking soda